-Side note: sometimes volunteer mentors will make a strong connection with a student or two and may give students their email address out and offer further help.
+Side note: sometimes a volunteer mentor will make a strong connection with a student or two and may give students their email address and offer further help.
 If this is cool, great; if this is not cool, let your volunteer mentors know beforehand.

 Paired work will be essential.
 Be sure to have students read the tips in Lesson 3.2 for giving feedback and the tips in Lesson 5.2 on how to keep students focused during paired work.